 Complimentary activities include tennis, arts and crafts such as shell hunting and lei making, the use of kayaks, boogie boards, surfboards, and snorkel gear.
 The bay is a marine sanctuary, full of colorful fish.
 Guests will have a choice of several places for snorkeling.

 Activities for the whole family might include ukulele classes, ti-leaf hula skirt making, hula lessons, lawn games, or tours to the resort's petroglyph field.

-Stand Up Paddle Boards: guests 12 and up can try this novel watersport.
-Guests pay $130 for an initial learning session, and then have unlimited use for the rest of their stay.
-(Read more about Stand Up Paddle Boards.)
+Guests 12 and up can try the novel watersport of stand up paddleboarding.
+Guests pay for an initial learning session and then have unlimited use for the rest of their stay.

 Activities with a fee include scuba, the use of outrigger canoes, and deep sea fishing.

 Meanwhile, activities further afield include golf at a nearby resort, horse-riding, helicopter tours, whale-watching, and visiting active volcanoes.